Collide (Leona Lewis and Avicii song): Background and release

 "Collide" was released to Australian mainstream radio on 22 August 2011.
 On 2 September 2011, "Collide" was released to download digitally via iTunes as part of a collection of the original song as well as remixes by Afrojack, Cahill, Alex Gaudino and Jason Rooney, in Austria, Ireland, Italy, Sweden, Switzerland, United Kingdom and the United States.
 In Germany, the song was released as a CD single on 16 September 2011.
-Glassheart was originally set to be released in November 2011 following "Collide", however the album was subsequently pushed back several times into early 2012, then Summer 2012, before settling on October 2012.
+Glassheart was originally set to be released in November 2011 following "Collide", however the album was subsequently pushed back several times into early 2012, then Summer 2012, before settling in October 2012.